Second Saturdays for Families

 Are you a nature buff?
 Have you ever wanted to build your own bug hotel?
 How about building a paper boat to race against friends?
 Now, it's your turn!

-The Michigan History Museum presents these Second Saturdays for Families programs in celebration of our special exhibit, The River that Changed the World, opening September 30, 2017.
+The Michigan History Museum presents these Second Saturdays for Families programs in celebration of our special exhibit, The River that Changed the World.
 Explore all aspects of river life, from knot tying to navigation to the natural flora and fauna found near our state's river systems.

 Adults and kids will love these creative hands-on activities: